What are Research Peptides?

 The most common method of producing research peptides is Solid Phase Peptide Synthesis (SPPS).
 This automated process builds peptide chains one amino acid at a time on a solid resin support.
 Once the chain is complete it is cleaved from the resin, purified using High Performance Liquid Chromatography (HPLC) and verified using Mass Spectrometry (MS) to confirm identity and purity.

-The purity of a research peptide is expressed as a percentage.
+Research peptide purity is expressed as a percentage.
 A purity of 99% means that 99% of the material is the target peptide, with the remaining 1% consisting of trace salts, bound water and minor synthesis byproducts.
 For serious laboratory research, a minimum purity of 98% is considered acceptable, with 99%+ being the gold standard.

 Common Research Peptides Studied in UK Laboratories